10 Best Therapists for Women in New York City

 As a therapist, Julia works with college students and young adults just entering the workforce.
 Julia has been successful in helping clients find relief from painful past experiences and overcome barriers towards meeting their goals.
 In your work together, clients will be able to discover new insights about themselves and get to the root of their challenges.
 Julia's goal is to help clients regain control of their lives and see long term change.

-Credentials: Licensed Mental Health Counselor (LMHC)
+• Credentials: Licensed Mental Health Counselor (LMHC), License #013659 (New York)

 4. Allison Soss, LMHC

-Credentials: Licensed Mental Health Counselor (LMHC)
+• Credentials: Licensed Mental Health Counselor (LMHC), License #013301 (New York)

 5. Gabriella Giachin, LMSW

-License number: License #117251 (New York), License #44SL07099100 (New Jersey)
+• Credentials: Licensed Master Social Work (LMSW), License #117251 (New York), License #44SL07099100 (New Jersey)

 6. Laina Mason, LCSW, Clinical Supervisor

-As a therapist, Laina brings over 15 years of counseling experience, specializing in helping women navigate the challenges of both historical and recent traumas, including sexual violence, as well as major life transitions.
+As a therapist, Laina brings over 15 years of counseling experience, specializing in helping clients navigate the challenges of both historical and recent traumas, including sexual violence, as well as major life transitions.
+Laina's clients are often dealing with varying levels of anxiety, sadness, and disconnection, which can hinder their ability to sustain relationships, feel successful in their endeavors, set boundaries, find joy, or revel in the fullness of a life that integrates their whole self.
+Laina's approach focuses on helping clients understand and process their experiences, empowering them to regain control over their lives.

-Credentials: Licensed Clinical Social Worker (LCSW)
+• Credentials: Licensed Clinical Social Worker (LCSW), License #082556 (New York)

-7. Jenny Maenpaa, LCSW, EdM, Practice Owner:
+8. Jenny Maenpaa, LCSW, EdM, Practice Owner:

 As a therapist, Jenny helps stressed-out, overachieving women overcome impostor syndrome and dissatisfaction.
 As a result of working with Jenny, women go from just chasing the brass ring to achieving sustainable happiness in every aspect of their lives.

-• Credentials: Licensed Clinical Social Worker (LCSW), Master’s in Education (EdM), Founder of New York City Psychotherapy Collective:
+• Credentials: Licensed Clinical Social Worker (LCSW), Master’s in Education (EdM), Founder of New York City Psychotherapy Collective, License #08775 (New York), License #102877 (California), License #44SC06190200 (New Jersey), Telehealthcare Provider Registration #TPSW490 (Florida)

 FAQs about counseling for women in NYC

 • Therapy for women can encompass a wide range of topics and concerns that tend to affect women more as a group.
-Some common themes include gender roles and identity, body image, self-esteem, reproductive health, work life balance,relationships, trauma, and overall mental health.
+Some common themes include gender roles and identity, body image, self-esteem, reproductive health, work life balance, relationships, trauma, and overall mental health.
 These issues can vary greatly among individuals, and therapy aims to address personal experiences and challenges in a supportive and tailored manner.

 • There are several reasons why a woman may prefer working with a female therapist over a male therapist, such as the shared experiences, increased comfort, cultural sensitivity, and empowerment from overlapping identities.
 While some women prefer female therapists, others may not for reasons such as getting a different perspective, to avoid potential biases or gender-based assumptions, or the client worrying that they will be too focused on the therapist's connection to them to focus on their own needs.
 While these reasons can influence preferences, it’s important to remember that the effectiveness of therapy ultimately depends on the quality of the therapeutic relationship and the therapist’s skill in addressing the client's needs, regardless of gender.